Teeworlds: User-created content

+Distribution

 Teeworlds has achieved broad usage in the open source game community, and it is available in many Linux distributions.
 Teeworlds itself lists 2.3 million players and 630 servers in July 2016.
 Teeworlds has been compared to the Worms series of turn-based strategy games, and was noted in several gaming news outlets over the years.

 After the 2015 release on Steam, Steamspy reported in 2016 over 450,000 game installations and around 17,000 active players over the last two weeks.

 Chip.de listed in July 2016 Teeworlds as most downloaded Jump and Run game per week from their site (1900 downloads), accumulating 700,000 downloads.